Schulik/aiolos/README.txt

 By default, aiolos is compiled in a flexible mode that can run problesm with any number of input species.
-However, a significant (10-20%) speed up can be realised if the number of species is restricted at compile time.
+However, a significant (10-20%) speed up can be realised if the number of species is set at compile time.
 This can be done via:

      make PROBLEM=my_problem NUM_SPECIES=4